lukevance/Hello-API/README.md

 # Testing

 1. Open `localhost:8000` in the browser with the url you want to test.
-1. For step two: Open up the console and see the result!
+1. For the bonus: open up the console and see the result!